etr/libhttpserver/README.md

 ## Tl;dr
-libhttpserver is a C++ library for building high performance RESTful web servers. libhttpserver is buildt upon  [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) to provide a simple API for developers to create HTTP services in C++.
+libhttpserver is a C++ library for building high performance RESTful web servers. libhttpserver is built upon  [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) to provide a simple API for developers to create HTTP services in C++.

 **Features:**
 - HTTP 1.1 compatible request parser